BxyzM/bioQINN/README.md

 ### Summary

-- We use up to `32\times32\times7` image representations of protein-protein interactions, from the original PISToN implementation (see NMI link above).
+- We use up to `(32,32,7)` image representations of protein-protein interactions, these being the so-called interaction maps, from the original PISToN implementation (see NMI link above).
 - For now, model barnase-barstar complex (`1BRS_A_D`) with up to 100 docking configurations + 1 native configuration.
 - Regress stability of interaction to Z spin of control qubit, direct mapping to PISToN scores.